Project2048W25/Project2048-SOEN341_Project_W25/README.md

 ## Description

-A platform for communication with safe messaging through direct messaging and multiple team members.
-ChatHaven is the new multi-function multi-function communication platform designed for seamless interaction through private messaging and text channels within groups.
-Whether collaborating within teams, community networking, or chatting privately with friends.
-ChatHaven offers a minimalist platform to stay connected.
-Users can create channels to communicate through teams, engage in one-on-one conversations, while all enjoying customizable features that enhance the experience.
-With the privacy options, ChatHaven is a safe platform for all ages.
+Finding a secure and minimal platform for both team collaboration and private messaging can be challenging.
+Many that do exist lack moderated chats and  customizable features for quality communication.
+ChatHaven provides a secure and user-friendly communication platform designed for seamless interaction.
+Whether working in teams, community networking, direct messaging with friends, users benefit from the clean interface, media-sharing capabilities, and many more features to come.
+Built with safety and privacy in mind, ChatHaven is safe for all ages.

 ## Features